 Elouise Burrell, 1984 recipient of the Austin Songwriter Award, had recently released an extended play record of “Thinking About S.E.X.” and “USASA” with her band Trickle Down.
-Also known to local jazz enthusiasts was Susie Stern, who had appeared both with her quintet and in solo performances.
+Also known to local jazz enthusiasts was Suzie Stern, who had appeared both with her quintet and in solo performances.
 In addition to her jazz work, Stern performed in several Latin music groups, Texas swing, and big bands.

 Composer-writer-musician Bill Jeffers joined Rock Savage and James Fenner on percussion for the performance.
 John Hagen on cello and John Policek on hammered dulcimer completed the ensemble.